-7. DATA BREACHES
+8. DATA BREACHES

-- 7.1 Definition: A data breach is a breach of security leading to the destruction, loss, alteration, unauthorised disclosure or access to personal data. - 7.2 Reporting obligations: Any actual data breach or alleged data breach must be reported to the Information Security Officer as soon as it is discovered to enable its circumstances to be investigated and appropriate action taken to limit any damage and to prevent a similar occurrence.
-As soon as the School becomes aware of a significant data breach as determined by the Information Security Officer it has 72 hours in which to report the breach to the Information Commissioner's Office.
+- 8.1 Definition: A data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to personal data. - 8.2 Reporting obligations: Any actual data breach or alleged data breach must be reported to the Information Security Officer as soon as it is discovered to enable its circumstances to be investigated and appropriate action taken to limit any damage and to prevent a similar occurrence.
+As soon as the Group becomes aware of a significant data breach as determined by the Information Security Officer it has 72 hours in which to report the breach to the Information Commissioner's Office.
 Examples of breaches and their seriousness for reporting purposes are: - mistakenly sending an email containing personal data to an incorrect recipient. - theft of IT equipment containing personal data. - failing to deal with a Subject Access Request.